spbarot/spbarot.github.io/docs/Labs/Lab 10 - Simulator.md

 ## IV.
 Conclusion

-The objective of this lab, to implement grid localization using Bayes filter, is successfully satisfied.
-Several issues regarding the understanding and the implementing of the algorithm in Python were faced during the lab.
-However, the staff did a great job of explaining the concepts and assisting in debugging errors.
-This was a very challenging lab, but it provided great knowledge on implementing Bayes filters for robotics.
+The objective of this lab, to implement open loop and closed loop control in the simulator, is successfully satisfied.
+Overall, this lab was very fun to design and there were not any major issues faced in this lab as the guideline and the notebook were very clear.
+The knowledge gained in this lab regarding the simulation environment will highly assist in Lab 11.

 ---